Implement two-quadrant three-phase rectifier DC drive

 with α being the firing angle value, α0 the phase angle of phase A, f the AC frequency and Id the rectified output current value.
 The DC voltage source represents the average voltage value of the rectified voltage waveform following the next equation:

 with Vrms being the input phase-to-phase RMS voltage value and L being the source inductance value.

 The bridge firing unit converts the firing angle, provided by the current controller, to six pulses applied to the thyristor gates.
 The bridge firing unit block contains a band-pass filter on voltage measurement to remove voltage harmonics.
 The Discrete Synchronized 6-Pulse Generator block generates the pulses.
 Refer to the Synchronized 6-Pulse Generator for more information on this block.
-When using the average-value converter the bridge firing unit simply outputs the firing angle value needed by the converter.
+When using the average-value converter, the bridge firing unit outputs the firing angle value required by the converter.

 The machine is separately excited with a constant DC field voltage source.
 There is thus no field voltage control.
 By default, the field current is set to its steady-state value when a simulation is started.

 The armature voltage is provided by a three-phase rectifier controlled by two PI regulators.
 Armature current oscillations are reduced by a smoothing inductance connected in series with the armature circuit.

 The average-value converter represents the average behavior of a three-phase rectifier for continuous armature current.
 This model is thus not suitable for simulating DC drives under discontinuous armature current conditions.
 The converter outputs a continuous voltage value equal to the average-value of the real-life rectified voltage.
 The armature voltage, armature current, and electromagnetic torque ripples are thus not represented.
 The input currents have the frequency and amplitude of the fundamental current component of the real-life input currents.